The64thGamer/cheeseepedia/content/wiki/North Olmsted, OH (26104 Great Northern Sh).md

 gallery = ["North Olmsted 2.0 Exterior.jpg|thumb|North Olmsted after the 2.0 Remodel in 2018"]
 +++

-**North Olmsted, OH (26104 Great Northern Sh)** is a Chuck E. Cheese's location that opened on January 19, 1993 with a 2-Stage and still open to this day with the 2.0 remodel.
+<b>North Olmsted, OH (26104 Great Northern Sh)</b> is a Chuck E. Cheese's location that opened on January 19, 1993 with a 2-Stage and still open to this day with the 2.0 remodel.
 It is not to be mistaken for the Pizza Time Theatre turned Marc's Funtime Pizza Place located at [23333 Lorain Rd, North Olmsted OH]({{< ref "wiki/North Olmsted, OH (23333 Lorain Rd).md" >}}).

-## Stages ##
+<h2> Stages </h2>
 {| class='wikitable'
 |+
 !Stage